-The library affirms that parents or legal guardians are best suited to judge which materials are checked out by their children under age 16.
-If specifically asked to do so by a parent or legal guardian, and if the child is under age 16, the library will restrict a child's ability to check out library materials or to use the public Internet workstations.
-09.18.91/06.20.01/02.18.09
+If specifically asked to do so by a parent/guardian, and if the child is under 16 years of age, the Library will restrict a child's ability to check out materials.

-The library shall honor the motion picture industry's standard for R-rated films by restricting R-rated film checkout to those aged 17 and older.
-Parents are advised that the library may contain library materials, including unrated films, in the adult collection that may be unsuitable for their children.
-Parents or guardians may give permission for their children under age 17 to check out R-rated films.
-09.18.91/06.20.01/02.18.09/06.17.09
+The Library follows the motion picture industry's standard (MPAA) for R-rated films by restricting R-rated film checkout to those aged 17 and older.
+Parents/guardians may give permission for their children under age 17 to check out R-rated films.